-Your written complaint should set out full details of the conduct in question, including the name of the harasser or bully, the nature of the harassment or bullying, the date/s and time/s at which it occurred, the names of any witnesses and any action that has been taken so far to attempt to stop it from occurring.
-You can use the Notification of Grievance Form (Appendix A of the grievance procedure) to state the grounds of your complaint and the remedy that is being sought, if helpful.
+Your written complaint should set out full details of the conduct in question, including the name of the harasser or bully, the nature of the harassment or bullying, the dates and times at which it occurred, the names of any witnesses and any action that has been taken so far to attempt to stop it from occurring.
+You can use the Notification of Grievance Form (Appendix A of the Grievance Procedure) to state the grounds of your complaint and the remedy that is being sought, if helpful.

-As a general principle, the decision about whether to progress a complaint is up to you.
-However, RB Norfolk has a duty to protect all staff, trustees, and volunteers and may pursue the matter independently if, in all the circumstances, they consider it appropriate to do so.
+As a general principle, the decision about whether to continue with a complaint is up to you.
+However, RBET-Norfolk has a duty to protect all staff, governors and volunteers and may pursue the matter independently if, in all the circumstances, they consider it appropriate to do so.